rclone/rclone/docs/content/cache.md

 #### --cache-rps=NUMBER ####

-Some of the rclone remotes that `cache` will wrap have back-off or limits in place to not reach cloud provider limits.
-This is similar to that.
-It places a hard limit on the number of requests per second that `cache` will be doing to the cloud provider remote and try to respect that value by setting waits between reads.
+This setting places a hard limit on the number of requests per second that `cache` will be doing to the cloud provider remote and try to respect that value by setting waits between reads.